YouwangDeng/Leetcode/LeetcodeNote.md

 * s.trim() will remove the leading and trailing zeroes
 * use switch case and three boolean values seenNum, seenE, seenD to mark the valid state of the string

+## Text Justification
+* mind the divide by zero exception, and the lastLine should has no trailing spaces